NASAPsyche/irondb/external_modules/anaconda/README.md

 ### Specific Instructions for pdfminer.six

 The script we will use from pdfminer.six to extract pure text from PDFs is pdf2txt.py
-1. In your PyCharm project set-up with Conda environemnt, navigate to the following path:
+1. In your PyCharm project set-up with our Conda environemnt, navigate to the following path:
     External Libraries⁩ ▸ ⁨<Python 3.6> <⁩ ▸ ⁨journalImport⁩ ▸ Scripts
 2. Open terminal in path specified by step 1 (in PyCharm: right click on ⁨Scripts⁩ ▸ Open in Terminal)
 3. Run the following command in terminal under path specified by step 1: pdf2txt.py <sample PDF name>